JohnTheSixth/ol/README.md

 The app also skips verification of the Rails authenticity token, allowing for CRUD operations from external applications.

 The authenticity token is NOT overlooked on CSV import.
-Any CSV import must be done from `http://localhost:3000/businesses/new` (which is also the app's root url).
+Any CSV import must be done from `http://localhost:3000` (which routes to `http://localhost:3000/businesses/new`).

 # Endpoints